dramenti/jayscript/README.md

 So basically this is Jayscript, an interpreted scripting language I made.
-It is in the very early stages, and cannot do much yet.
+The interpreter is written in C++.

 Note that this is a personal project, intended as a learning experience for myself, not for practical use!
 Though perhaps someday in the future this will become more practical.